DMTF/Redfish-Protocol-Validator/README.md

 urllib3
 ```

-You may install the external packages by running:
+If installing from GitHub, you may install the external packages by running:

     pip install -r requirements.txt